Ezekiel Chapter 12

 This is a reference to king Zedekiah, who was always referred to by Ezekiel as prince, never king.
 Jehoiachin was regarded as the true king because the Babylonians never deposed him formally.
 All the house of Israel however, shared the calamity to fall on Zedekiah.

 How literally these prophecies were fulfilled can be seen from the account (in 2 Kings 25:1-7).

 Ezekiel 12:11 “Say, I [am] your sign: like as I have done, so shall it be done unto them: they shall remove [and] go into captivity.”

 The things that had happened to Ezekiel, in front of them, was a sign of what would happen to Zedekiah and the Israelites with him.
 They would be led away captive.

 Ezekiel 12:12 “And the prince that [is] among them shall bear upon [his] shoulder in the twilight, and shall go forth: they shall dig through the wall to carry out thereby: he shall cover his face, that he see not the ground with [his] eyes.”

 He definitely cannot see the ground with his eyes, because they blinded him, before they left for captivity with him.
-He will be shown no special privileges, even though he was Nebuchadnezzar’s uncle.
+He will be shown no special privileges.
 His sons had been killed before him, and then, his eyes had been put out.
 He will even carry his own belongings on his own shoulders.
 They had tried to escape by a hole in the wall.

 Ezekiel 12:13 “My net also will I spread upon him, and he shall be taken in my snare: and I will bring him to Babylon [to] the land of the Chaldeans; yet shall he not see it, though he shall die there.”